 It takes a lot to build a successful Google ad.
 You need to make sure your ad strikes a balance between being keyword-rich and being readable.
 You have to plan for tone and build landing pages.
 And you need to form a bidding strategy so that your ads have a shot at making it to the top of that front page, to begin with.

-That's a lot of factors to keep track of—and you could be forgiven for needing a few Google Ads tips to see you through.
+That's a lot of factors to keep track of—anyone would be wise to rely on a few Google Ads tips to see you through.

 On top of that wide combination of requirements, post-COVID conditions are causing search habits to change.
 This is making it hard to plan Google Advertising for 2021 with any degree of certainty.
 That's why we've compiled the Google Ads Tips Review, featuring best and worst practices for your Google Ad strategy.